-In particular, we shall not disclose your sensitive information to any credit reporting body or any other credit provider except as described above and as permitted by the Australian Privacy Law and without limitation we may disclose your repayment history or default information as notified above.
+In particular, we shall not disclose your sensitive information to any credit reporting body or any other credit provider except as described above and as permitted by the Australian Privacy Law.

 As notified above, we may collect personal and sensitive information from you in relation to an application for employment with us.
 We will collect, hold and use that information solely for the purposes of assessing your application.

 We will not, without your express written consent, disclose any such employment information to any person or entity.
 We will destroy our record of your application within six (6) months of any unsuccessful employment application unless you approve otherwise.
 If you are successful, your information will become part of your employment record with us.

 In the event of any loss, or unauthorised access or disclosure of your personal information that is likely to result in serious harm to you, we will investigate and notify you and the Australian Information Commissioner as soon as practicable, in accordance with Australian Privacy Law.

 You may request access to your personal and credit information held by us by sending your request by email or post to our contact details referred to under the heading “Our Contact Details”.

 If we are unable to grant your access to personal or credit information, we will give you our reasons in writing within a reasonable time.
 These may include where providing the information to you may: